-“I doubt it,” Ross remarked.
+“I doubt it.”
+Ross’s mouth thinned.
 “He still draws a reasonable income from the mine, but the house itself… He has little interest in it.”
 He eased his shoulder, which had been injured in that devastating fire more than fifteen years ago which had destroyed the house and killed Young George’s father.

 Across the garden the young man himself was trying rather clumsily to flirt with one of the Godolphin girls.
 He had grown several inches since the last time he had been in Cornwall, two years ago, but hadn’t yet filled out across the shoulders to match his height.
 His hair was golden fair, as fair as his mother’s.
 Which was fortunate, Ross mused wryly – that, and the passage of time, had helped lay to rest the old rumours of his lineage.

-And also the fact that Old George – probably at Harriet’s wise prompting – had at last given the appearance of accepting him, and in his will had bequeathed his substantial fortune in equal shares between him, Ursula and Rachel.
+And also the fact that Old George – probably at Harriet’s wise prompting – had at last given the appearance of accepting him, and in his Will had bequeathed his substantial fortune equally between him, Ursula and Rachel.